gjmcn/atomic-agents-vis/docs/README.md

 __Notes:__

-* The `tint` option is essentially the fill color when used with a shape or white image; do not use advanced options purely for a fill color.
+* The basic `tint` option is essentially the fill color for a shape or white image; do not use advanced options purely for a fill color.

 * Unlike `tint` and `alpha`, advanced options cannot be updated &mdash; i.e. they cannot be functions.

-* The use of advanced shape options with a large number of agents may impact performance.
+* Using advanced shape options with a large number of agents may impact performance.

-* `lineAlign` can take the values: `0` = inner, `0.5` = middle, `1` = outer.
+* `lineAlign` can be `0` (inner), `0.5` (middle) or `1` (outer).

 ### Interaction

-An agent or simulation can use the following interaction options to add event handlers:
+Event listeners can be added to agents or the simulation (i.e. the background) using the following options:

 &emsp;&emsp;`click`<br>
 &emsp;&emsp;`pointercancel`<br>